Azure-Samples/AIP-Custom-Tracking-Portal-Samples/README.md

 5. In explorer, navigate to c:\samples\AIP-Custom-Tracking-Portal-Samples and open the AIP-Custom-Tracking-Portal-Samples.sln in Visual Studio 2017 or later.

 ## Add the NuGet Package
-In Visual Studio, right click the AIP-Custom-Tracking-Portal-Samples solution.
+In Visual Studio, right click the **AIP-Custom-Tracking-Portal-Samples** solution.
-Click Restore NuGet Packages
+Click **Restore NuGet Packages**

 ## Authentication
 This sample solution uses a single application (service principal) that you must register in Azure AD.
+Note that this service pricipal requires **Data.Reader** rights in your Log Analytics Workspace as explained on the blog above.
 [Follow these instructions to register an application in Azure Active Directory](https://dev.loganalytics.io/oms/documentation/1-Tutorials/1-Direct-API
 "Register Azure AD app")